sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ### Using `CMD`

-As you might remember the second positional argument of `docker run` is a command.
+As you might remember the second positional argument of `docker run` is a command (i.e. `docker run IMAGE [CMD]`).
 If you leave it empty, it uses the default command.
 You can change the default command in the `Dockerfile` with an instruction starting with `CMD`.
 For example:

 ```dockerfile
 FROM ubuntu